 - Click Next to define the visual details of the form.

-- Add the desired visual requirements such as window title, background color, font color.
+- Add the desired visual requirements, such as window title, background color, or font color.

 - Click Save.
 Your custom pre-chat form is now ready with the chat translation choice.